alperkumcu/alperkumcu.github.io/index.md

 layout: page
 ---
 <p><h2>Hello!</h2>
 <p>I’m a researcher at Hacettepe University and the associate editor of <a href="http://www.edebiyat.hacettepe.edu.tr/eng-dergiler.php" target="_blank">Hacettepe University Journal of Faculty of Letters</a>.
 My research investigates use of space in language and memory operations mainly through eye movements.
 I'm an avid user of R and supporter of open and reproducible science.
-Here are my <a href="https://scholar.google.com/citations?hl=tr&user=xNlBSa4AAAAJ" target="_blank">Google Scholar</a> and <a href="https://www.researchgate.net/profile/Alper_Kumcu" target="_blank">Research Gate</a> accounts for further information.</p>
 <hr>
 <p><h2>Education</h2>
 <p><li>PhD in Psychology, 2018</li>